top of page

 Equipment Specs are based on the equipment_type or "Equipment Type" attribute combined with its corresponding spec.
 For example, if the Equipment Type was "street_light_bracket," the Equipment Spec drop down would be based on the street_light_spec or "Street Light Spec" attribute.

 Depending on the equipment type, you can modify the weight, length, rise, height, width, depth, shape factor, or horizontal offset.
 The shape factor is a number that determines the type of shape the equipment is and how that affects the way wind hits it.
 If it's round, the shape factor is 1.
 If it's square, the shape factor is 1.6.
-A round lattice shape gets a shape factor of 2, while a square lattice gets a shape factor of 3.2.
+A round lattice shape gets a shape factor of 2, while a square lattice shape gets a shape factor of 3.2.
 The horizontal offset is the distance of the center of gravity of the equipment from where it is bolted on the pole in the horizontal plane.

 The Sidewalk Brace Specs is fairly simple and straightforward.
 This is based on the sidewalk_brace_spec or "Sidewalk Brace Spec" attribute.
 This is where you can change the length (in inches) of the sidewalk brace.